 - D1.
-We may not investigate your complaint (or any part of it), or will stop investigating a complaint (or any part of it), if: - D1.1 you have not provided evidence to show that you have used the member's internal complaints process - D1.2 in our opinion you do not have a reasonable prospect of success - D1.3 we believe that any solution offered by the member is reasonable and we would be unable to improve it and - we will inform you that the offer should be accepted or that it can be rejected - if it is rejected, the case will be closed - D1.4 you have raised a complaint that we have previously considered and which was either rejected or settled - D1.5 in our opinion, the complaint is not supported by relevant evidence - D1.6 you have not responded to any reasonable request from us in the time period given - D1.7 we consider the complaint is more appropriately dealt with by a court, tribunal or another independent complaints, conciliation or arbitration platform, such as a tenancy deposit protection scheme - D1.8 legal proceedings have been started or the complaint is being, or has been, heard by a court, tribunal or another independent complaints, conciliation or arbitration platform, such as a tenancy deposit protection scheme - D1.9 you are looking for a legal decision or sanction that can only be awarded by a criminal or civil court, such as a banning order or closing a business down - D1.10 you are claiming that the agent has acted criminally or fraudulently as these claims should be directed to the police or trading standards - D1.11 we consider that you have acted unreasonably or are being abusive to our staff (see our unreasonable behaviour policy) - D1.12 it is outside our authority to make an award over £25,000.
-Depending on the type of complaint and amount being requested we may be able to make an award up to this amount for one or multiple strands of a complaint.
+We may not investigate your complaint (or any part of it), or will stop investigating a complaint (or any part of it), if: - D1.1 you have not provided evidence to show that you have used the member's internal complaints process - D1.2 in our opinion you do not have a reasonable prospect of success (we may then signpost you to other places for help and advice) - D1.3 we believe that any solution offered by the member is reasonable and we would be unable to improve it and - · we will inform you that the offer should be accepted or that it can be rejected - if it is rejected, the case will be closed - D1.4 you have raised a complaint that we have previously considered, and which was either rejected or settled - D1.5 in our opinion, the complaint is not supported by relevant evidence - D1.6 you have not responded to any reasonable request from us in the time given - D1.7 we consider the complaint is more appropriately dealt with by a court, tribunal or another independent complaints, conciliation or arbitration platform, such as a tenancy deposit protection scheme - D1.8 legal proceedings have been started or the complaint is being, or has been, heard by a court, tribunal or another independent complaints, conciliation or arbitration platform, such as a tenancy deposit protection scheme - D1.9 you are looking for a legal decision or sanction that can only be awarded by a criminal or civil court, such as a banning order or closing a business down - D1.10 you are claiming that the agent has acted criminally or fraudulently as these claims should be directed to the police or trading standards - D1.11 we consider that you have acted unreasonably or are being abusive to our staff (see our unreasonable behaviour policy) - D1.12 you are claiming over £25,000 as our authority is limited to this amount.
 Consumers can take advice on any other options for their remaining concerns - D2.
 While we may stop investigating your complaint for the reasons above, we have the option to progress your case if: - D2.1 there is no other relevant independent body that could handle your complaint - D2.2 the Head of Redress agrees that we can consider a specific part of your complaint and we will direct you to another more appropriate place for the remainder - D2.3 both you and the member agree we can try to resolve the complaint - D3.
 If we are unable to accept a complaint, we will explain our reasons